stALabsLLC/Kayal/README.md

 # Kayal

-the lambda function getWardData https://github.com/stALabsLLC/Kayal/blob/193bdc1f56aceacb4e126479730eacb055b8c0b3/my-app/src/main/java/com/mycompany/app/App.java returns data from a table in dynamoDB based on the query parameter "ward_id".
+the lambda function getWardData **my-app/src/main/java/com/mycompany/app/App.java** returns data from a table in dynamoDB based on the query parameter "ward_id".
+You can use this function by uploading my-app/target/my-app-1.0-SNAPSHOT.jar to lambda and setting the runtime to Java cornetto 11. **To test in Lambda use the test event**:

+ {
+  "queryStringParameters": {
+    "ward_id": 1234
+  }
+}

 The function is triggered only if the correct Authorization token is sent.
 The User recieves the token after sign-in through the callback url.
-Ive copied the id_token and used it for the authorization header
+Ive copied the id_token and used it for the authorization header.

 Using maven to build the project. refer my-app/pom.xml for all the dependencies and maven configurations.
 Make sure the java version used by maven is the same as the Lambda runtime.

-input http request format:
+**input http request format:**

 GET/resourcename/?query_paramter=1234
 Host: API gateway invoke url
 Authorization: Bearer id_token issued by cognito

-input example : http request used in Postman:
+**input example : http request used in Postman:**

 GET /test2/ward?ward_id=1234 HTTP/1.1
 Host: tj9zpzpn57.execute-api.ap-south-1.amazonaws.com